kys3923/P4-Diary/readme.md

 ## MVP

-The MVP is learning new language and flatform to build an app.
+The MVP is learning new language and platform to build an app.
 The goal for MVP for this project is to have a functional app in the FrontEnd

 - [x] Install Dart and Flutter
 - [ ] Top Nav